vitessio/website/content/zh/docs/22.0/schema-management/mysql-schema.md

 You can apply schema changes directly to MySQL.
 VTTablet will eventually notice the change and update itself.
 You can also explicitly issue the vtctlclient `ReloadSchema` command to make it reload immediately.

-This approach can be extended to use schema deployment tools like `gh-ost` or `pt-online-schema-change`.
-Using these schema deployment tools is the recommended approach for large tables, because they incur no downtime.